 So… what to do?
 Should you renounce to sit and chill at a café in romantic Rome without feeling like a weirdo?
 No. Here we go with my list of friendly coffee bars.
 These are surely different from the cafés you’ve known at home, but they will love you to stay there, and that’s something.
 And they all have wifi.
 Just one more thing to keep in mind before I reveal my favorite coffee places in Rome.
 A few of these are also restaurants.
 They might require you to order something to eat if you sit there at lunch/dinner time.
 You will find out quickly because they’ll start setting the tables with glasses and everything.

-1. CAFFE’ LETTERARIO – INDUSTRIAL STYLE SPACE WITH WIFI IN ROME
+2. CAFFE’ LETTERARIO – SPACIOUS, INDUSTRIAL STYLE CAFE’ WITH WIFI IN ROME

 address: Via Ostiense, 95